Introduction to Network Security Interview Questions And Answers

 6. What is IPS?

-An IPS is a threat prevention technology which investigates all network data flow to identify and prevent malicious activity and to detect vulnerability in the network.
+An IPS is a threat prevention technology that investigates all network data flow to identify and prevent malicious activity and to detect vulnerability in the network.
 IPS is helpful because it can be configured to detect a variety of network attacks and understand vulnerabilities in the network.
 IPS is usually deployed on the perimeter of the network.
-There are many types of IPS, some of the approaches to prevent intrusions are signature based, anomaly based, protocol-based and policy-based IPS.
+There are many types of IPS, some of the approaches to prevent intrusions are signature-based, anomaly-based, protocol-based and policy-based IPS.

 This has been a guide to List Of Network Security Interview Questions and Answers so that the candidate can crackdown these Network Security Interview Questions easily.
 You may also look at the following articles to learn more –